united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 ### uniqueProductID and uniqueProductAlternativeID
 At this point it makes sense to talk about uniqueProductID's and uniqueProductAlternativeID's, in short UID's and AID's.
 The concept behind these different types of ID's is crucial to understand, if you want to understand the later presented datastructures.
-Neither UID nor AID are defining the type of a product, they identify a single product itself.
+Neither UID nor AID are defining the type of a product; they identify a single product itself.
 The UID is generated for every state a product was/is in and is mainly important for the database.
 The AID on the other hand might be from a physical label, or a written product number.
 It is usually the relevant ID for engineers and for production planning.

-#### Difference of UID (uniqueProductID) and AID (alternativeUniqueProductID)
-`MQTT-to-postgres` only generates a new UID if:
-- the exact product doesn't already have a UID (-> This is the case, if it has never been produced at an asset incorporated in the digital shadow).
-We then use a different asset for the uniqueProductID (for example a placeholder like "storage", or the station it came from if the station isn't connected to digital shadow)
-- the product was just produced (it is now different from before, e.g. after machining or after something was screwed in) (The newly produced product is always the "child" of the process, product it was made out of are called the "parents")

-The AID is a field in the database for different kinds of other identification.
-For example physical labels stay the same after assembly (the same AID can be related to multiple different UID's).
-If we have multiple labels on one part we can choose one of them for the AID.
+The physical labels stay the same after assembly (the same AID can be related to multiple different UID's).
+If we have multiple labels on one part we can also choose one of them for the AID.

 AID's and UID's are stored  in combination one-to-one in the uniqueProductTable (timescaleDB).

-### Definition of when to change the UID
+#### Definition of when to change the UID
 If we can move a product from point "A" in the production to point "B" or back without causing problems from a process perspective, the UID of the product should stay the same.
 (For example if the product only gets transported between point "A" and "B").